-Maximum extent practicable means the highest level of performance that is achievable, but is not equivalent to a performance standard, taking into account the best available technology, cost effectiveness and other competing issues such as human welfare, endangered and threatened resources, historic properties, and geographic features, pursuant to Sec.
-20-10(b)(4) of the Appleton Municipal Code.
+Maximum extent practicable means the highest level of performance that is achievable, but is not equilavent to a performance standard, taking into account the best available technology, cost effectiveness and other competing issues such as human welfare, endangered and threatened resources, historic properties, and geographic features, pursuant to Sec.
+20-10(b)(4) of this code.